The New Package Travel Regulations – July 1st 2018

 - Flight-Plus will no longer exist

-- Travel professionals and operators have to go an extra mile to provide more clear and concise information and fully explain the rights to refund.
+- Travel professionals and operators have to go the extra mile to provide more clear and concise information and fully explain the rights to refund.

 - A trust account must be independent but now can run alongside an insurance policy.

-For the exhaustive changes and definitions of the new Package Travel Regulations please read the following – Package Travel Regulations 2018
+For the exhaustive changes and definitions of the new PTRs please read the following – Package Travel Regulations 2018

 “The measures that come into effect today will ensure holidaymakers are properly compensated if things do go wrong, removing the risks for consumers and building on our long, proud history of high standards when it comes to travel protections.”